Elsayed91/easy_ge/README.md

   <p align="center">Simplifying Data Validation in Your Pipeline</p>
   </div>

-Are you looking to integrate data quality checks into your pipeline but daunted by the learning curve associated with **Great Expectations**?
-Let **Easy G.E** (_pronounced ee-zee-jee-ee_) come to your rescue.
-It is designed for common use cases, enabling you to set up tests in minutes and saving you from navigating through Great Expectations' continuously evolving documentation.
+Want to integrate data quality checks into your pipeline but daunted by the learning curve associated with **Great Expectations**? **Easy G.E** (_pronounced ee-zee-jee-ee_) comes to rescue.
+It is designed for common use cases, enabling you to set up tests in minutes and saving you from navigating through Great Expectations' continuously evolving (or rather ever-changing) documentation.

 ## Quick Start

 ### Installation

-Easy G.E has been tested exclusively on Python versions >= 3.10.
+Note: Easy G.E has been tested exclusively on Python versions >= 3.10.

 Installation is via pip: